-I could sit and constantly think about all the things about my body that I don’t like.
+You could sit and constantly think about all the things about your body that you don’t like.
 What would be the point?
-It doesn’t change anything, it doesn’t alter my body in any way and it doesn’t magically make the parts I dislike disappear and come back anew.
-If anything, it makes the things I don’t like seem worse and it makes my self-confidence decrease.
+It doesn’t change anything, it doesn’t alter your body in any way and it doesn’t magically make the parts you dislike disappear and come back anew.
+If anything, it makes the things you don’t like seem worse, making your self-confidence decrease.

 If there’s something you don’t like, do something about it.
 If it makes you feel better, cover that part up and think of the parts of yourself you love and accentuate them.

-I used to watch Gok Wan’s TV show How to Look Good Naked.
-During the show, he would line up several women of various sizes and they would stand in order according to their dress size.
+During Gok Wan’s TV show, How to Look Good Naked, he would line up several women of various sizes and they would stand in order according to their dress size.
 The main participant of the show would then be told to put herself into where she believed she would fit in the line.
 Every single time, the participants would place themselves in completely the wrong places, always believing they were much larger than they actually were.
 They were always in shock when Gok would pull them out of the line and move them down past several ladies who were larger than them.
 Because we always see ourselves in a different way to how everyone else sees us, and this TV show proved time and time again that we are so hard on ourselves, when we really shouldn’t be.

 We always seem to want what we can’t have, the grass always appears to be greener, but that part of someone else you wish you had?
 They might just be thinking the same about you.